callej/Polly-and-Sam/README.md

     print(f'\nThe solution is: {pairs}')

 <br>
-The program will at the end print out the solution, the only remaining pair (if the boundaries are 2 and 800), which are the two numbers we are looking for.
+The program will at the end print out the solution, the only remaining pair (at least if the boundaries are 2 and 800), which are the two numbers we are looking for.